To-Do-Now/To-Do-Now/index.md

 ---

-## STEP 5  Ask for help anytime in the To Do No GPT
+## STEP 5  Ask for help anytime in the To Do Now GPT

 ```
-Read quick-start guide
+Read quick-start guide, help, or tutorial
 ```

 The GPT will show this page again inside the chat window.